The Clone Wars, Season 2, Episode 13: Voyage of Temptation

 I feel the need to discuss this particular Elevator Moment at length, because…ahem, well.
 So, they get in the elevator, and Anakin immediately decides now — while people are being taken hostage and there are possibly more robotic spiders milling around this ship and Obi-Wan is A LITTLE BUSY — now is the time to ask Obi-Wan a fumbling question that goes something like this:

 So…excuse me, but is he asking…what I think he’s asking?
 He’s already established through his earlier badgering that they were close in a not-just-friends way, that Obi-Wan had deep feelings for her that he felt would have threatened his ability to remain a Jedi, that he feels genuine regret about not being able to stay with her…so what the hell else is left for Anakin to be asking about that would involve that lead-up?

 Were they ever what, Anakin?
 Literally any plausible word after that is giving me hives of laughter: “…intimate?”
 (No, just…no.) “…tempted?”
 (You should see my face right now.) “…together?”
 (Agggh…) I keep feeling like no matter how much I try to ignore it, the word they were implying was “…lovers?”
-And it’s at this point in the arc that I have a true “what is even happening right now” moment, because…A) I didn’t even know people in Star Wars could talk about sex, B) I am going to walk right out of this recap this MINUTE, Filoni, if Darth Vader is going to drop the word “lovers”, and C) this entire exchange is hilarious and I am so glad it’s these two of all people in the universe who are having this conversation.
+And it’s at this point in the arc that I have a true “what is even happening right now” moment, because…A) I didn’t even know people in Star Wars could talk about sex, B) I am going to walk right out of this recap this MINUTE, Filoni, if Darth Vader is going to drop the word “lovers”, because I will never ever be able to stop laughing, and C) this entire exchange is hilarious and wonderful and I am so glad it’s these two of all people in the Star Wars universe who are having this conversation.

 …to which Obi-Wan COMPLETELY takes the bait and is like uhhh: